preservim/vim-pencil/README.markdown

 To suspend autoformat for the next Insert, see above.

-Where you need to manually enable/disable autoformat for the current buffer, you can do so with a command:
+When you need to manually enable/disable autoformat for the current buffer, you can do so with a command:

 * `PFormat` - enable autoformat for buffer (can still be disabled via blacklisting)